mupq/pqm4/README.md

 # pqm4
-Post-quantum crypto library for the ARM Cortex-M4
+Collection of post-quantum cryptographic alrogithms for the ARM Cortex-M4

 ## Introduction
 The **pqm4** library, benchmarking and testing framework started as a result of the